HammoudG/Academic_Website_OHG/content/home/publications.md

 Hammoud-Gallego, Omar & Feline Freier (2021). *'Low Cost' Refugee Protection: Explaining Latin American Asylum Policy Liberalisation.*

 McGovern, Patrick, Eiko Thielemann & Omar Hammoud-Gallego (2021). *Free to work in the EU?
 Immigrant Access to Employment in Austria, Germany, Ireland and the UK.*

+Hammoud-Gallego, Omar (2021). *The Short-Term Effect of Visa Restrictions on Migrants’ Well-Being: A Diff-In-Diff Approach on Venezuelan displacement.*